astorfi/QR_Code/README.md

 ## Running the Code and Technical Considerations

 Run **Mfiles/MAIN.m** file.
 Two things needs to be considered:
-* The version of the QR-Code should be known and input by the user although brute-force search can be done by the user too.
+* The version of the QR-Code should be known and specified by the user although brute-force search can be done by the user too.
 In other word if the user does not know the version of QR-Code, he/she has to test all the six versions supported by the code by inputing the version number.
 * The other important thing is that, the path of the input image has to be determined by the user.

 The following code of the **MAIN.m** file demonstrates the two aforementioend matter.